Aqcuire

 Pulling data into the lakehouse from external sources

-Data Acquisition Flows (or DAQ flows for short) define the inbound movement of data, i.e. data moving from a data source into your centralized, enterprise data lakehouse.
+Data Acquisition Flows define the inbound movement of data, i.e. data moving from a data source into your centralized, enterprise data lakehouse.

 In Empower, you can create as many acquisition flows as you want, while configuring each of them to acquire data however often you want.